islammarjan2005-star/nottingham/doc/software_design.md

 - `Database` owns the connection object.
 Methods like `read_sql`, `executemany` and `scalar` would otherwise need the connection passed in as an argument everywhere.

 - `DataIngestor` owns the in-memory records (courses, modules, students, outcomes, claims, updates) built up while scanning the xlsx.
-Keeping them as instance attributes means the separate `load_rows`, `build_records` and `populate` steps can share the same intermediate state without passing dictionaries around.
+Keeping them as instance attributes means the `load_rows`, `build_records` and `populate` steps can share the same state without passing dictionaries around.

 - `ECAnalyser` owns a reference to a `Database` and exposes one method per question.
-Grouping the questions on one class makes `run_all()` a natural place to run every query in one call.
+Grouping the questions on one class makes `run_all()` a good place to run every query in one call.

-The plotting code is kept as plain module-level functions instead of a class because each function is independent and does not share state, so a class would add structure without benefit.
+The plotting code is kept as plain functions instead of a class because each function is independent and does not share state, so a class would add structure without benefit.